brpo01/ansible-dynamic-13/ansible-dynamic.md

 ![11](https://user-images.githubusercontent.com/47898882/130093803-25f5485e-f09a-43fe-b733-cb2dd103c4d6.JPG)

 - Create a new file within the static-assignments folder and add the loadbalancer.yml file.
-From the playbook you can see that it'll run the particular role that has both `enable_lb` & `load_balancer_is_required` set to true.
+From the playbook you can see that it'll run the particular role that has both `enable_apache_lb` or `enable_nginx_lb` & `load_balancer_is_required` set to true.

 ![12](https://user-images.githubusercontent.com/47898882/130094865-33825ea9-ad09-42d9-9035-e49c1b7635fd.JPG)